colmjude/Projectus/README.md

 Reading this article (http://24ways.org/2011/front-end-style-guides) by Anna Debenham inspired me to think about putting one of these together.
 Seeing and using Paul Robert Lloyd's Barebones project (https://github.com/paulrobertlloyd/barebones) encouraged me to finally put it together.

+## Usage

+### How to use the pattern primer

+Requires node.js version 0.5.0+
+You'll also need to install the connect node.js package.
+Do so by running: npm install connect
+Add your project's CSS files to the head of the source.html file.
+Place all your HTML extracts into the `<root>/_patterns` folder.
+Navigate to the root directory of Pattern-Primer-on-Node and run:

+    node pattern-primer.js

+You can then navigate to http://localhost:8080/ to see the output.

+Alternatively, if you want to generate a 'standalone' version of the primer output, then you can also run the program with the `tofile` arg as follows:

+    node pattern-primer.js --tofile

 ## TODO
 * ~~change to work with normalize.css as its base CSS~~
 * strip more of the element usage content, that can be added on a per project basis